 Key Takeaways:

-- The reason for roses not blooming is usually because of too much nitrogen due the frequent use of fertilizer.
+- The reason for roses not blooming is usually because of too much nitrogen due to the frequent use of fertilizer.
 Nitrogen promotes foliage growth at the expense of blooms so too much fertilizer results in a leggy plant with lots of foliage but few flowers.

 - Sunlight is positively correlated with the number of blooms a rose displays with roses preferring full sun (at least 6 hours per day).
 Transplant roses that are in the shade to sunnier locations or cut back overhanging tree limbs that are casting shade to ensure your rose displays flowers in the Spring and Summer.

-- Prune roses back after flowering in the Fall or Winter to ensure flower buds can develop and avoid cutting back the previous years growth in the Spring as this can prevent roses from flowering.
+- Prune roses back after flowering in the Fall or Winter to ensure flower buds can develop and avoid cutting back the previous year’s growth in the Spring as this can prevent roses from flowering.